MichaelNasello/nnFromScratch/README.md

 ***

 The goal is to build a Python package providing the necessary functionality for training Neural Network models from scratch.
-No Tensorflow or PyTorch.
+No TensorFlow or PyTorch.
 Just old-fashioned Python and its computing library, NumPy.

 If you have any comments, questions, or concerns, I would love to hear from you \